Feasibility & Technical Assistance Grant

 - Staff List.

-- Copy of the lease, deed, ground lease or use agreement
+- Copy of the lease, deed, or ground lease for your facility if applicable.

-Depending on your project, the following list of materials may help you make the case for funding.
-Please submit any and all materials you think will help the review panel understand your project and its readiness to proceed.
+Depending on your project the following list of materials may help you make the case for funding.
+Please submit any and all materials you think will help the review panels understand your project and its readiness to proceed.

 - Current Strategic Plan